kwan0xfff/fib-fizzbuzz/README.rst

 The C++ solution was crafted next, mapping the Python list onto a C++ vector.
 Naturally, more attention was paid to variable scope in C++.

-The Python version includes a "-v" verbose option to help in debugging.
-This has not yet been ported to the C++ version.

-An odd number generator function (with "yield" statement) had been constructed for the Python version, but proved unnecessary.